-- The system may not operate in areas during roadworks construction. - The system may not operate on roads with sharp bends or narrow lanes. - Do not carry out windscreen repairs in the immediate area surrounding the sensor.
+- The system will not operate if the sensor cannot track the road lane markings. - The system may not operate in areas during roadworks construction. - The system may not operate on roads with sharp bends or narrow lanes. - Do not carry out windscreen repairs in the immediate area surrounding the sensor.